scarletks1214/selfie/README.md

 ### `First Page`

 The first page includes google login/out buttons, camera, and gallery button.
-The captured image can be saved as a jpg file on google drive or local according to logged in state.
+The taken picture can be saved as a jpg file on google drive or local according to logged in state.

 [Google APIs](https://developers.google.com/drive/api/v3/about-auth) are used to login with google account